 - meet people who are older and wiser

 - above all, make a difference to people’s lives and your community

-We frequently advertise new volunteer opportunities so please check out this page on a regular basis.
-If you would like to discuss volunteering with Age UK Norwich, please get in touch with Nicolette Neile, Volunteer Coordinator by email at firstname.lastname@example.org or call 01603 397784
+If you would like to discuss volunteering with us, please get in touch with our Volunteer Coordinator Fiona Eaton by email at email@example.com or call 01603 397784.

 Could you help people stay fit and active, and help encourage and motivate them?
 We're looking for people to support our trained instructors in delivering exercise sessions to older people in their homes.

-Can you help our new walking football club?
+Can you help our Still on the Ball walking football club?
 We're looking for volunteers who can help motivate and encourage our players, and support us in growing the team.

 Can you be the spark to re-ignite an older person’s’ later life?
 We need volunteers to support older people to help with positive changes to make the most out of later life.